Ty Myers

-Ty Wenston Myers (born July 12, 2007) is an American country music singer-songwriter and guitarist who has rapidly gained prominence for blending country, blues, and soul influences.
-He debuted with viral singles in 2024 which were "Thought It Was Love" and "Ends of the Earth" and released his first studio album, The Select, in 2025.
+Ty Wenston Myers (born July 12, 2007) is an American singer-songwriter and guitarist who rapidly gained prominence for blending blues, rock, soul, and country influences into his music.
+He had viral singles in 2024, "Thought It Was Love" and "Ends of the Earth", and released his first studio album, The Select, in 2025.

-Early life
+Background

-Myers was born and raised just outside of Austin, Texas, growing up on his family’s cattle ranch, which has been in his family for over six generations.
-His father, a local singer-songwriter, introduced him to music, and Myers began playing guitar around age seven and writing songs by age eight.
+Myers was born outside of Austin, Texas, growing up on his family's cattle ranch there, it has been in his family for over six generations.
+His father, a local singer-songwriter, introduced him to music and he began playing guitar around age seven and writing songs by eight.

-Myers is the nephew of Dean Sams of Lonestar and related to George Strait's longtime piano player and Ace in the Hole Band member Ronnie Huckaby.
+Ty Myers is the nephew of Dean Sams of Lonestar and related to George Strait's longtime piano player and Ace in the Hole Band member Ronnie Huckaby.